 Upon the death of the beneficiary, any remaining funds in the ABLE account will pay back the state (s) of residence for medical expenses paid by Medicaid on behalf of the beneficiary going back to the date the ABLE account was established.
-(See 26 USC 529A: Qualified ABLE programs.)
+(See Dept. of Health and Human Services)

 - Are Medicaid benefits protected with an ABLE account?

 A beneficiary can retain Medicaid as long the disbursements are for qualified expenses and the account does not exceed the state’s ABLE plan aggregate contribution limit that is adopted from the state’s 529 college-savings plan.
 (See Pub.
 L. 113-295, div.
 B, title I, §103, Dec.
 19, 2014, 128 Stat.
 4063 (b)(2); 26 USC 529A: Qualified ABLE programs, (b)(6).)